CharlieHomewood/project-skyline/Game Ideas/Setting.md

 Optician is a scientist that studies all things magic

-Old religion in the world worships the sun and the children of the sun "Fragments of Brilliance" that came and brought magic
+Old religion in the world worships the sun and the children of the sun "Fragments of Brilliance" that came to the planet "Met" and brought magic

 Drugs in the world:
 - Soot